Massachusetts Right to Repair

 - Access to on-board diagnostic systems be standardized and not require authorization from the vehicle manufacturer for access.

 Vehicle manufacturers, who profit off of selling vehicle data and restricting independent repair shop access spent millions of dollars to scare Massachusetts voters into opposing this measure and engaged in voter suppression efforts that included urging federal lawmakers to preempt this state ballot measure without any federal standards in place that will ensure that owners have transparency and control of data generated by their motor vehicles.
 The automakers filed a lawsuit to overturn the voter approved law and the case went to trial in the summer of 2021.
-A verdict is expected in September 2021.
+A verdict has been delayed seven times and we still await a decision from the judge as of early 2023.

 The fight for federal legislation to secure our rights across the United States has just begun.
 Learn about the recently introduced REPAIR Act and how it aims to protect consumers and our industry nationwide.